ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 There are two prerequisites so that in your system you can perform this practice.
 These are:

 - Couple data sets have already defined in the system.
-- SMS have to be installed and activeted.
+- SMS have to be installed and activated.
 System logger requires that.
+- A proper initiliazed volume for creating log streams and a user catalog

 ### Phases